Golliwog: In culture

-Virginia (Ginny) C. Knox, previously brand director for Robertson's and later Chief Operating Officer of the Culinary Brands Division of RHM, told The Herald newspaper in Scotland in 2001 that the decision to remove the Golly symbol from Robertson's jam and marmalade jars was taken after research found that children were not familiar with the character, although it still appealed to the older generations.
+Virginia Knox, previously brand director for Robertson's and later Chief Operating Officer of the Culinary Brands Division of RHM, told The Herald newspaper in Scotland in 2001 that the decision to remove the Golly symbol from Robertson's jam and marmalade jars was taken after research found that children were not familiar with the character, although it still appealed to the older generations.
 "We sell 45 million jars of jam and marmalade each year and they have pretty much all got Golly on them," said Knox.
-"We also sell 250,000 Golly badges to collectors and only get 10 letters a year from people who don't like the Golliwog image."
-Today, Robertson's Golly badges remain highly collectible, with the very rarest sometimes selling for more than £1,000.
+"We also sell 250,000 Golly badges to collectors and only get 10 letters a year from people who don't like the Golliwog image".

-According to an editorial in The Times newspaper, golliwogs were banned by the Nazis in 1934 on the grounds they were inappropriate toys for young German children, "for of all non-Aryans none is more completely non-Aryan than he [Golliwog]...
-Some say he is so attractive an advertisement for a black face that his presence makes it harder to teach the young to wash."

 An aniseed-flavoured chewy confection called a Blackjack was marketed in the United Kingdom from the 1920s with a golliwog's face on the wrapper.
 In the late 1980s, Trebor, the manufacturer, replaced the image with the face of a black-bearded pirate.

+Starting in 1957, HB Ice Cream produced the Golly Bar, an ice cream originally sold exclusively in the Republic of Ireland, whose packaging depicted images of a golliwog.
+Due to the increasing controversy surrounding the character, the golliwog was removed from packaging in 1992, and the name was later changed to Giant Bars.

 A classic contortionist act is the rag doll act: often performed in a golliwog costume, it is therefore also called the golliwogg act.

+A golliwog takes center stage in the B-movie thriller Tomorrow at Ten (1962), in which a golliwog with a bomb planted in it is used in a kidnapping scheme.

-In The League of Extraordinary Gentlemen: Black Dossier and Volume III: Century, Alan Moore and Kevin O'Neill included Upton's original Golliwog with a slightly reimagined, alien past.
-When this was attacked as a racist character, Moore responded that the Upton's original Golliwog "was a dignified and respectable figure.
+In The League of Extraordinary Gentlemen: Black Dossier and Volume IV: The Tempest, Alan Moore and Kevin O'Neill included Upton's original Golliwog with a slightly reimagined, alien past.
+When this was attacked as a racist character, Moore responded that Upton's original Golliwog "was a dignified and respectable figure.
 His courage and strength of character were ably demonstrated in his picaresque adventures, as was his intellectual acumen."

 Association with racism

+According to a 2013 editorial in The Times, golliwogs were designed to reflect a racist stereotype that treated black men as an object of ridicule, and perpetuated racial prejudice by introducing this stereotype to children.
+They were the second most popular children's toy in Europe in the first half of the 20th century, after the teddy bear.
+Golliwogs were banned by Nazi Germany in 1934 on the grounds they were inappropriate toys for Aryan children.